Moon

 But at the end of the day, content itself and the code that powers it is more important than any framework you might use.

-• BuyMyBitcoins a day ago
+• BuyMyBitcoins 7 months ago

 Thank you for collecting and sharing these.
 I was so impressed by the submission that my first thought was to find some repository that contains the samples of a similar caliber.

-• BuyMyBitcoins a day ago
+• BuyMyBitcoins 7 months ago

 I consider Kerbal Space Program to be the most rewarding game I have ever played.
 Going into this page I was already somewhat familiar with many of the concepts it presented because I had encountered them during gameplay.
 However, having the ability to modify parameters was very helpful for visualizing different kinds of gravity assists.
 The game does not provide a way to do this, so it augments my understanding massively.